 ‘Igbeyawo’ Is what Traditional marriage is called in Yoruba culture, it means ‘bride carrying by the groom’ is an unforgettable ceremony in the southwestern region of Nigeria.
-Here is how much a Yoruba traditional wedding list cost.
+Here is how much a Yoruba traditional wedding list cost

 Before the traditional wedding rites take place, the groom accompanied by his relatives pays a visit to the bride’s family with gifts to make known their intention to marry their daughter before the wedding day. the introduction is an informal occasion, but the groom’s family is welcomed with food and drinks, and the marriage discussions are then made between both families.
 The traditional wedding date is then picked during the introduction ceremony and the marriage list is then given to the groom’s family.